off-the-grid-inc/bunkr-cli/README.md

 ## Important disclaimer for testers
 We appreciate your time testing Bunkr.
-Please note that during this testing phase, we ask you not to use Bunkr in any production scenarios or to store any sensible data that may cause you problems if lost or exposed.
+Please note that during this testing phase, we ask you not to use Bunkr for any production scenarios or to store any information that may cause you problems if lost or exposed.
 You should assume that as part of our testing, we may delete all of the information that you keep inside.

+Bunkr's beta is intended to gather feedback on the usage and possibilities of an application for the custody of a vast range of secrets.
+We know it is still rough around the edges but we would like to get to know what you think of our big picture.

-For any issues or ideas, please do not hesitate to open an Issue within this repository.
+For any questions, ideas or problems, please use GitHub to open an Issue within this repository.

 We have been working really hard for a long time to bring Bunkr to you and we are very excited that this is happening.

 Thanks a lot for your support!

+### What is the connection between Blink and Bunkr?
+Bunkr and Blink are separated companies and teams.
+The original idea for Bunkr actually preceded Blink, and it was about handling secrets within development teams.
+Although there are now some solutions, we think they are all complex to use or not adecquate.
+We see Bunkr as not just a solution to this original problem, but going beyond in a world of other possibilities too.

 # What is Bunkr